devluhar26/PortfolioManagement/README.md

 Between **September 2024 and present**, this system has been evolving to deliver:

 - **Dynamic Rebalancing:** Maintains target “pie” allocations by continuously adjusting positions.
-- **Smart Capital Allocation:** Responds to real-time market conditions—markets shifting?
+- **Smart Capital Allocation:** Responds to real-time market conditions, markets shifting?
 The system reallocates accordingly.
 - **DeepSeek R1 Model:** Analyzes your past trades and parses recent market news to spot similar historical behavior and forecast what's next.
-- **Fully Automated:** No manual input required once it’s deployed—just sit back and let it run.
+- **Fully Automated:** No manual input required once it’s deployed, just sit back and let it run.

 ---